 Move upscale to a Club 38 Harbour, a CLUB SUITE 65 or an 80sq m CLUB SUITE 80.
 No fussing with standard and superior rooms.
 The room name defines your living space.
 On the 9th floor is the open air pool (heated in winter) with magnificent harbour views.
 The black and green-tile podium is backed by high glass panels shielding a well featured gym.
 This floor is also home to the Angsana Spa.
 The hotel's location is a tad awkward, being just a little out of the conventional lodging belt, but it is just a short walk down to the Tsim Sha Tsui East boardwalk and a coach shuttles guests every 20 minutes to the MTR station and the shopping areas of Nathan Road, iSQUARE and Harbour City.

-The hotel went through a major overhaul with an all-new facade in 2005, resort-style rooftop swimming pool and 24-hour fitness centre which, unlike at many hotels, is not open to outside "members".
+The hotel went through a major overhaul with an all-new facade in 2005 that also ushered in a resort-style rooftop swimming pool and 24-hour fitness centre which, unlike at many hotels, is not open to outside "members".
 New-look rooms have been catapulted from dowdy old world to a pleasing pastel purr.
 Expect sleek, low-lit corridors, silver and lavender striped accents and richly toned woods.
-Inroom, guests will enjoy brighter, more natural lighting and sophisticated touch-me textures, from the leather upholstered headboards to the crinkly bed runners.
-Though it may be a bit hard to find (tucked discretely in an unassuming drawer), the flat top-loading safe will hold a laptop quite comfortably.
+In-room, guests will enjoy brighter, more natural lighting and sophisticated feel-me textures, from the leather upholstered headboards to the crinkled bed runners.
+Though it may be a bit hard to find (tucked discretely in an unassuming bottom drawer by the TV), the flat top-loading safe will hold a laptop quite comfortably.

 Directly opposite Kowloon Shangri-La on Mody Road are two large hotels, The Royal Garden and Regal Kowloon Hotel.